At a glance

 Propel 365 cardholders enjoy Wells Fargo’s overdraft protection service, which protects against checking overdrafts by linking checking accounts with Propel 365 credit cards.
 When you attempt a checking transaction that would normally cause an overdraft, Wells Fargo automatically draws a cash advance on your Propel 365 card’s credit line to cover the negative balance.

 Every transfer (multiple transfers conducted on the same day count as a single transfer) carries a $12.50 fee for transfer amounts less than $50, and $20 for transfer amounts greater than $50.
 The regular cash advance interest rate applies to all overdraft protection transfers.

 There is a $45 annual fee, waived in the first year.
 There is no foreign transaction fee.
-Late and returned payments cost $37, and balance transfers cost the greater of $5 or 3%.
+Balance transfers cost the greater of $5 or 3%.
 Cash advances cost the greater of $10 or 5%.